 For Hezbollah, What is Victory in Syria?

-Author: An Al-Monitor Correspondent in Beirut Posted June 7, 2013
+Author: A correspondent in Beirut Posted June 7, 2013

 A debate is under way within Hezbollah’s milieu about the objectives behind the party’s participation in the Syrian civil war.
 Yet, the question now has gone beyond the issue of why it chose to enter this war, as the party’s popular base and its most influential internal elites are seemingly convinced by the explanation offered by Hezbollah Secretary-General Hassan Nasrallah.
 The latter said that instead of waiting for the extremist Islamists to come fight us on our doorsteps here in Lebanon, we decided to choose the time and place of this confrontation, which they initiated.